usds/techfar-hub/_topics/1_discover-it.md

 ## Getting Started

-Before embarking on an acquisition, review the Digital Services Playbook and TechFar Handbook to learn best practices.
+Before embarking on an acquisition, review the Digital Services Playbook and TechFAR Handbook to learn best practices.

 - [The Digital Services Playbook:](https://playbook.cio.gov){:target="_blank"} 13 key “plays” drawn from successful practices from the private sector and government that, if followed together, will help government build effective digital services.
-- [The TechFar Handbook:](https://playbook.cio.gov/techFAR){:target="_blank"} Resources on how to use contractors to support an iterative, customer-driven software development process, as is routinely done in the private sector.
+- [The TechFAR Handbook:](https://playbook.cio.gov/techFAR){:target="_blank"} Resources on how to use contractors to support an iterative, customer-driven software development process, as is routinely done in the private sector.

 ## Take Some Training